Laying a good foundation is an important part of any endeavor in life, but extra important in house building

 An ideal situation, is one where the foundation can rest directly on bedrock, but this is seldom possible.
 It is more common that a house must be “floated” on soil of various degrees of firmness, sometimes on the same site.
 A foundation should never rest directly on loam, peat or other topsoil, and you should try to avoid disturbed soil of any type.
 Undisturbed clay or gravel usually form a good base, but there may be special considerations.
 Some clay, bentonite as an example, will swell when it becomes wet, and can raise havoc with floors and footings resting on it.
 Care must be taken to provide a consistent moisture level, or to remove layers of this type of material.

 Other soils may have chemical properties that will attack and degrade concrete, or other foundation building material.
 A soil test may be of value, but a good practice is to see what problems have arisen with the foundations of older homes in the area.
-Problems may take 30 years or more to show up, but we would expect a lifespan of a house to be 100 years or more.
+Problems may take 30 years or more to show up, but we would expect a lifespan of a house to be 100 to 200 years or more.

-Building on a concrete slab is a very simple method, and is often used for garages and outbuildings.
+Building on a concrete slab is a simple method, and is often used for garages and outbuildings.

 Walls come in close proximity to the ground with this method.
 Treated bottom plates should be used and the outside sheathing should be treated for at least a foot (31cm) above ground level.